Cite this

 2.3 Redundancy

-Redundancy measures the gap between a random event’s entropy and the maximum possible entropy on its probability space.
-The maximum entropy is achieved by the maximum entropy distribution \(H_{\text{max}}(\mathcal{X})\), in which all outcomes are equally probable (Figure 2, top).
+Redundancy measures the gap between a random event’s entropy and the maximum possible entropy on its outcome space.
+Entropy is maximized when all outcomes are equally probable, the maximum entropy distribution \(H_{\text{max}}(\mathcal{X})\) (Figure 2, top).
 Equal probabilities yield the most uncertain outcome and the longest possible optimal binary encoding.

 \[H_{\text{max}}= \log_2{| \mathcal{X} |}\]